NVIDIA/spark-rapids/docs/additional-functionality/cache-serializer.md

   `spark.sql.inMemoryColumnarStorage.enableVectorizedReader` will not be honored as the GPU data is always read in as columnar.
 If `spark.rapids.sql.enabled` is set to false the cached objects will still be compressed on the CPU as a part of the caching process.
-  Please note that Parquet doesn't support columns of type CalendarIntervalType or NullType out of the box, but ParquetCachedBatchSerializer does by decomposing intervals to struct containing the months, days and microseconds and NullType to Int column containing nulls.
-Also note that ParquetCachedBatchSerializer doesn't support negative decimal scale, so if `spark.sql.legacy.allowNegativeScaleOfDecimal` is set to true ParquetCachedBatchSerializer should not be used, if used, it will result in an error resulting from trying to write a negative scale to parquet.
+  Please note that ParquetCachedBatchSerializer doesn't support negative decimal scale, so if `spark.sql.legacy.allowNegativeScaleOfDecimal` is set to true ParquetCachedBatchSerializer should not be used.
+Using the serializer with negative decimal scales will generate an error at runtime.

-  To use this serializer please run Spark
+  To use this serializer, set the `spark.sql.cache.serializer` config to the serializer class as in this example:
   ```
   spark-shell --conf spark.sql.cache.serializer=com.nvidia.spark.rapids.shims.spark311.ParquetCachedBatchSerializer"
   ```
-  To use the default serializer don't set the `spark.sql.cache.serializer` conf

 ##           Supported Types